Plants have three transport tools for moving things around: xylem, phloem and root hair cells.

-Phloem moves food around the plant (sugars and amino acids), transporting them UPWARDS and DOWNWARDS to wherever the plant needs them.
+Phloem moves food around the plant (sugars and amino acids), transporting them up and down to wherever the plant needs them.

 But the phloem is actually a combination of two cell types, both of which are alive and depend on each other:

 One type is the sieve tube cells which are empty and are stacked on top of each other, with their cytoplasm mixing through gaps in the ends of each cell.